Zwitter-ion/Quick-Workspace-Setup/README.md

 <body>

-# < --- Quick Env Setup --- >
+# < --- Quick Workspace Setup --- >

-## ->What is QES?
+## ->What is QWS?
 >
-> QES is a simple software that can execute your favourite programs and apps with a single click!
+> QWS is a simple software that can execute your favourite programs and apps with a single click!

 ## ->Ready to be used?
 > The programme is still being developed, and we hope to release the first version soon.